Adore You (Miley Cyrus song): Commercial performance

 "Adore You" was the highest-charting non-single from Bangerz in the United States, having entered at number 42 on the Billboard Hot 100 the week that the record was released in October.
-In its second week, the track dropped to number 79 before completely falling off the following week.
+In its second week, the track dropped to number 79 before falling off the following week.
 After its accompanying music video was released in December, "Adore You" re-entered the chart at its new peak position of number 22.
 It has since risen to number 21.
-Consequently, the track under-performed by comparison with "We Can't Stop" and "Wrecking Ball", which respectively peaked at numbers two and one after being serviced as the first and second singles from Bangerz.
+The track underperformed relative to "We Can't Stop" and "Wrecking Ball", which respectively peaked at numbers two and one after being serviced as the first and second singles from Bangerz.
 However, the track debuted at number 1 on the Billboard Streaming Songs chart the week that its music video was released.
 Elsewhere in North America, the song reached number 36 on the Canadian Hot 100.

 "Adore You" charted moderately on national record charts throughout Europe.
 It respectively reached numbers 21 and 27 on the Scottish Singles Chart and the UK Singles Chart, both of which are managed by the Official Charts Company.
 The song additionally charted at number 24 on the Danish Tracklisten, number 44 on the Irish Singles Chart, and number 50 on the Spanish PROMUSICAE.
 The track peaked at number 143 on the French SNEP, and reached numbers 19 and 20 on the Belgian Ultratip charts in Flanders and Wallonia, respectively, which represent the songs that failed to enter the primary Ultratop chart.
 In Oceania, "Adore You" reached number 25 on the Australian ARIA Charts and number 15 on the Official New Zealand Music Chart; in the former country, the track was certified double platinum in 2023.